Themata (song)

-"Themata" is a song by Australian progressive/alternative metal band Karnivool.
+"Themata" is a song by Australian rock band Karnivool.
 It was released in July 2005 as the third and final single from their debut album Themata, following the singles, "L1FEL1KE" and "Roquefort".

 "Themata" is the first song by Karnivool to chart on Triple J's Hottest 100, where it reached #97 in 2005.

 The song was covered by Australian Idol contestant Reigan Derry in 2006.

-"Themata" was performed by The Cavaliers Drum and Bugle Corps as part of their 2021 Production "LIVE!
-From The Rose".